mrexodia/LivecodingTwitch/README.md

 # LivecodingTwitch

 Bot to synchronize [Livecoding](https://livecoding.tv) and [Twitch](https://twitch.tv) stream chats.
 This application is designed for streamers who want to stream on both services, but only use one of the chat clients.
+It is recommended to create separate accounts that run the chatbot.

 # Compiling